OceanU/Raw_vite_react_js_template_with_tailwind_set/README.md

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+(JS set)

+This template has already tailwind css instaled and setings done to work with.
+Also has a function to see screen width in console in px and tailwind measures (sm, md ,lg, etc) and settings done for bigger screens sizes breakpoints: 3xl, 4xl.

+Next stepts:
+1)Clone repository

+2) Rename this project

+3) npm install

+4) npm run dev

+Happy codding !